Plodda Falls is a dramatic waterfall set in Glen Affric.

 Plodda Falls

-9. Lovely Old Fountain Nearby
+Lovely Old Fountain Nearby

 On the way back to Tomich take a moment to stop for a look at the Tweedmouth fountain.
 It was built to remember the Earl and Countess of Tweedmouth who are depicted on either side of the fountain.
-However, I really liked the dog’s heads on the water pipes.
-How lovely the fountain must has looked when it was all working.
+However, I liked the dog’s heads on the water pipes.
+How lovely the fountain must have looked when it was all working.

 Plodda Falls

-10. A Really Interesting Doggy Statue
+An Interesting Doggy Statue

 Just next door to the fountain is a lovely statue of a dog.
 It’s a Golden Retriever that was first bred on the Guisachan estate.

-The cafe was closed by the time we got back – it was open from 10am to 3pm.
+The cafe was closed by the time we got back – it was open from 10 am to 3 pm.
 There was a nice table outside that I had my eye on – again another reason to go back!

 Plodda Falls FAQs